gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example breaking change
 -->

+### Build Cache

-### HTTP build cache does not follow redirects
+#### HTTP build cache does not follow redirects

 When connecting to an HTTP build cache backend via [HttpBuildCache](dsl/org.gradle.caching.http.HttpBuildCache.html), Gradle does not follow redirects any more, and treats them as errors instead.
 Getting a redirect from the build cache backend is mostly a configuration error (e.g. using an http url instead of https), and has negative effects on performance.

-### Build cache configuration of included builds no longer respected
+#### Build cache configuration of included builds no longer respected

 In earlier versions of Gradle, each included build within a composite used its own build cache configuration.
 Now, included builds inherit the configuration from the root build.
 Included builds may still define build cache configuration in their `settings.gradle` file, it is just no longer used.

 This change will not cause build breakage and does not require any change in build logic to adapt to.

+#### Included builds of composite build now share build cache configuration

+Previously, each build within a composite build used its own build cache configuration.
+Now, included builds, and their `buildSrc` builds, automatically inherit the build cache configuration of the root build.
+This makes managing build cache configuration for composite builds simpler and effectively allows better build cache utilization.

+Included builds may still define build cache configuration in their `settings.gradle` file, it is just no longer respected.

+The `buildSrc` build of the root project continues to use its own build cache configuration, due to technical constraints.
+However, the `buildSrc` build of any included build will inherit the build cache configuration from the root build.
+For more on configuring the build cache for the root `buildSrc` build, please see [the documentation for using the build cache](userguide/build_cache.html#buildCacheBuildSrc).

 ### Incubating `Depend` task removed